postmanlabs/pmquickstarts/site/pmguides/src/google-oauth-in-postman/google-oauth-in-postman.md

 Now that you have your client ID and client secret, you can use Postman in your automated API testing or API development workflow to authorize Google APIs.

-Once you have your collection created in Postman and you’ve created a new request.
-Navigate to https://sheets.new, this will automatically create a new Google sheet on your Google account.
+Once you have your collection created in Postman and you’ve created a new request, navigate to https://sheets.new.
+This will automatically create a new Google sheet on your Google account.
 Populate this sheet with random data and give it a random name.

 In your URL navigation bar, you can get the ID of this spreadsheet.
 The ID is often after the **spreadsheets/d/** as shown in the screenshot below.
 Copy this ID to your clipboard.

 ![Test Spreadsheet](assets/test-spreadsheet.png)

-In your Postman app, add the URL **https://sheets.googleapis.com/v4/spreadsheets/{spreadsheetId}** in the request URL tab and include the sheets ID as a path variable in the URL.
+In your Postman app, add the URL **https://sheets.googleapis.com/v4/spreadsheets/{spreadsheetId}** in the request URL tab and include the sheet's ID as a path variable in the URL.
 This will fetch the data of that Google sheet in JSON.

 ![Get Spreadsheets](assets/get-spreadsheets.png)

 If you hit send on this request, you will get a 401 UNAUTHENTICATED error response.
 This is because we’ve not provided the right authentication credentials to make this request.
-Postman is a third-party application(client) trying to fetch google sheets data from your Google account(resource server).
+Postman is a third-party application (client) trying to fetch google sheets data from your Google account (resource server).
 As the resource owner, you need to first authorize Postman and grant it the necessary scopes needed to fetch this data.

 To do this, navigate to the Authorization tab in your Postman account and select OAuth 2.0 as your authorization type.